The Gospels - biblical illustration

 Matthew

-Matthew, written by the apostle and former tax collector Matthew (also called Levi), presents Jesus as the promised Messiah and King of the Jews.
-It emphasizes how Jesus fulfills Old Testament prophecies and includes extensive teachings, organized into five major discourses.
+Matthew presents Jesus as the promised Messiah and King of the Jews, emphasizing how Jesus fulfills Old Testament prophecies.

 28 chapters